Pianist, composer, arranger...

-Gary Motley has been recognized with awards from the National Endowment for the Arts, the Soapstone Center for the Arts, the Great American Jazz Piano Competition, and the American Composers Forum.
+Gary Motley, has been recognized with awards from the National Endowment for the Arts, the Soapstone Center for the Arts, the Great American Jazz Piano Competition, and the American Composers Forum.
 Gary has also been featured in Downbeat Magazine and on Piano Jazz with Marian McPartland (NPR).
 His recording credits range from his premier CD Peaceful Moments (1994) to his latest recording, Rennaissance: A Tribute to Oscar Peterson, released in February 2009.

 Gary began studying the piano as a young child and would later be exposed to jazz as a teenager.
 It was soon thereafter that he would decide to make music his life's endeavor.
 During his career, Gary has established a professional association with many of today's leaders in jazz.
 He has worked with artists ranging from Dave Brubeck to Clarke Terry.

 In 2000, Gary served as pianist and conductor for the Alliance Theater's production of Blues in the Night and collaborated with actress Debbie Allen and director Kenny Leon for the theater's premiere of Soul Possessed.
 Gary can also be heard on the Debbie Allen-Phylicia Rashad production of The Old Settler on PBS.
 He also recorded music with Whoopi Goldberg for the Broadway production of Ma Rainey's Black Bottom and collaborated with director Kenny Leon, providing music for the 2004 Broadway Production of A Raisin in the Sun.